dfelinto/blender-manual/manual/render/shader_nodes/textures/sky.rst

    Rotation of the sun around the zenith (in degrees).

 Altitude
-   The distance in kilometers from sea level to the point the camera is observing.
+   The distance in kilometers from sea level to the location of the camera.
-   For example, if the camera is placed on a beach a value of 0 should be used, however, if the camera is in the cockpit of a flying airplane a value of 10km will be more suitable.
+   For example, if the camera is placed on a beach a value of 0 should be used.
+   However, if the camera is in the cockpit of a flying airplane a value of 10 km will be more suitable.
-   Note, this is limited to 60km because the mathematical model only accounts for the first two layers of the earth's atmosphere (which ends around 60km).
+   Note, this is limited to 60 km because the mathematical model only accounts for the first two layers of the earth's atmosphere (which ends around 60 km).

 Air
    Density of air molecules.